angelolloqui/angelolloqui.github.io/index.md

 In January 2012 I moved to Amsterdam (Netherlands) where I have worked at [Mobiquity](https://www.mobiquityinc.com/) as a **Senior iOS developer** and eventually as **iOS lead**.

-In July 2016, I relocated back to Madrid and in December I was involved in the **founding** of [Playtomic](https://playtomic.io), a worlwide leader platform for booking racket sport courts with more than 1M transactions a month, where I have developed the mobile apps from scratch and I am currently performing the role of **Mobile Tech Lead**.
+In July 2016, I relocated back to Madrid and in December I was involved in the **founding** of [Playtomic](https://playtomic.io), a worldwide leader platform for booking racket sport courts with more than 1M transactions a month.
+I developed the mobile apps from scratch and served as Mobile Tech Lead until 2025, when I transitioned to my current role as **Principal AI Engineer**.

 ## Work Experience

-`2017-`
+`2025-`
+__Principal AI Engineer, [Playtomic](https://playtomic.io), Madrid__, I am leading the AI initiatives at Playtomic, focusing on researching and implementing LLMs and generative AI solutions to automate processes, providing tools for the team and enhancing the platform's capabilities.

+`2017-2025`
 __Mobile Tech Lead, [Playtomic](https://playtomic.io), Madrid__, Playtomic is the worldwide leader platform for booking and organizing racket sport games with more than 1M transactions each month and millions of active users.
-As a founder I have been involved in all platform development from scratch, and I am currently performing the role of mobile lead, where some of my main responsibilities include architectural decisions, automation, platform development, innovation, code practices and team hiring.
+As a founder I have been involved in all platform development from scratch, and I performed the role of mobile lead, where some of my main responsibilities included architectural decisions, automation, platform development, innovation, code practices and team hiring.
 Besides the mobile area, I have participated on many backend service decisions, definitions and development, as well as contributed in the company culture around Agile practices.

 `2012-16`
 __Senior iOS Developer, [Mobiquity](https://www.mobiquityinc.com/), Amsterdam__, I started as Senior iOS developer and eventually became the iOS lead in Amsterdam.
 As part of my role, I developed mobile apps, coached juniors/medium developers, established development guidelines and R&D processes, participated in workshops with customers and helped in the development of the backend tasks related with mobile projects.